rmey/taxi-simulator-hands-on/README.md

     ![new spark in DSX 01](images/dsx-create-spark-01.png)

-    Select the lApache-Spark ite version and give a name like **taxi-simulator-spark**
+    Select the Apache-Spark lite version and give a name like **taxi-simulator-spark**

     ![new spark in DSX 02](images/dsx-create-spark-01.png)

-    Create the Spark
+    Create the Spark instance

     ![new spark in DSX 03](images/dsx-create-spark-03.png)